 Memory

 Memory can be one of the key things that can be affected in people with epilepsy.
-Here we look at some of the issues around epilepsy and memory, and what might help.
+This information looks at some of the issues around epilepsy and memory, and what might help.

 Living with memory difficulties